How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 A few common diaper rash cream mistakes can slow healing or make irritation worse.
 You’ll protect your baby better when you avoid these pitfalls while applying diaper cream.

-3. Don’t skip air time or frequent diaper changes.
+4. Skipping diaper-free time.
 Clean, dry breaks help prevent diaper rash and support healing.

 Cream alone isn’t enough to prevent diaper rash.
 You still need proper cleansing, frequent diaper changes, and a dry diaper area.
 Understanding normal spit-up can also help you recognize when your baby’s discomfort may not be related to diaper rash.